 Begin by creating your application file here:

 Once you access the online admissions application and enter your contact information, an applicant identification number and a password will be emailed to you.
 You can leave and return to your application at any point until you move to the payment stage.
 You can return to this site to check on the status of your application, including whether we have received your supporting documents.
 It is your responsibility to ensure your application is complete, including receipt of all transcripts and recommendation letters, by the January 15 deadline.
 Please note that it can take up to several weeks for official transcripts to reach us once they are ordered; please do not wait until close to the deadline to request transcripts and letters of recommendation.
-All documents are due two weeks after the application deadline.

 Payment of your application fee must be received by the School of Graduate Studies before we will consider your application.
 You may pay online by VISA or Mastercard.
 Please note that the process requires that popup blockers on your web browser be disabled.
 If you are unable to pay by credit card you may print an invoice from the application and mail it with a certified cheque to the School of Graduate Studies.